General Admission Requirements

 If you have attended a higher education institution outside of the U.S., its territories or commonwealths, you must obtain a “course by course” evaluation of your transcripts from a professional credential evaluation company at your expense.
 Transcripts issued by foreign institutions recognized by U.S. regional accreditation bodies do not need to be evaluated by an outside agency.
 Additional information about the evaluation process can be found in the Foreign Credential Evaluation section.

-As a transfer student you will be required to submit an official high school transcript only if you applied for financial aid or need to verify a course prerequisite, or if you are pursuing an Associate in Arts (A.A.)
-Degree, or a Bachelor of Science (B.S.)
-Degree and want to verify that you earned two years in one foreign language in high school, or if no course work is accepted by Valencia from your previous institution(s).
+As a transfer student you will be required to submit an official high school transcript only if you applied for financial aid or need to verify a course prerequisite, or if you are pursuing an Associate in Arts (A.A.) degree, Associate of Science (A.S.) degree, or a Bachelor of Science (B.S.) degree and want to verify that you earned two years in one foreign language in high school, or if no course work is accepted by Valencia from your previous institution(s).

 Being on academic suspension from another college or university does not prevent you from being admitted to Valencia.